2008 United States House of Representatives elections in Alabama: District 4

+Incumbent Republican Representative Robert Aderholt won re-election with 74.76% of the vote.
+He defeated Democrat Nick Sparks by 49.65%.

+Predictions

 District 5

 This district includes the counties of Colbert, Lauderdale, Lawrence, Limestone, Madison, Jackson, and parts of Morgan.
 Democratic incumbent Bud Cramer has represented the district since 1990.
 He did not seek reelection and endorsed State Senator Parker Griffith.
-CQ Politics forecasted the race as 'No Clear Favorite'.
-The Rothenberg Political Report rated it 'Pure Toss-Up'.
-The Cook Political Report ranked it 'Democrat Toss Up'.